Leica TL2 versus Leica Q Typ 116

 The Leica TL2 and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in July 2017 and June 2015.
 The TL2 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (TL2) and a full frame sensor.
 The TL2 has a resolution of 24.1 megapixel, whereas the Q Typ 116 provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Leica TL2 and the Leica Q Typ 116.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Leica TL2 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TL2 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (12 percent) than the Leica TL2.
 In this context, it is worth noting that neither the TL2 nor the Q Typ 116 are weather-sealed.